-Inscription on Dickens' tombstone at Poet's Corner, Westminster Abbey the writing or publication of a major work.
+Inscription on Dickens' tombstone at Poet's Corner, Westminster Abbey was created.

+With the birth year of nearly each of his children came the writing or publication of a major work.
 In 1837, with the birth of his first son, Charles Jr., came Oliver Twist.
 In 1838, with the arrival of Mary, Nicholas Nickleby was begun.
-In 1843, just prior to the birth of Francis Jeffrey, A Christmas Carol was created.
+In 1843, just prior to the birth of Francis Jeffrey, A Christmas Carol